jkarma0920/MovieProject1/README.md

 ## MySQL Database schema with movies collected
 ![mainsqltable](Images/MainDB_Table_Head.png "Main SQL Table") Collected 715 movies from BoxOfficeMojo, the beginning of which is displayed as a summary table above.
-These movies' release dates spanned from 1980 to the present, which were as far back as the data collected from BoxOfficeMojo would allow.
-The selected attributes from each film were uploaded using Python's MySQLconnector and a sequence of necessary query commands.
+These movies' release dates spanned the years from 1980 (which was as far back as BoxOfficeMojo would allow) to the present.
+The selected attributes from each film were scanned and uploaded using Python's MySQLconnector and a sequence of query commands.

 ## Data Collected and Visualized
 ![the-numbers-webscraping-slide](Images/The-Numbers-Webscrape.png "Webscraping example from Presentation")